alexrobincrabbe/build_a_treehouse/README.md

   <img src="assets/readme_images/mini-gallery_desktop.png" alt="Mini-gallery">
 </div>

 - The mini-gallery appears only on the screen for tablet screens or larger.
-It was added to add variety to the layour on larger screens, and utilize the screenspace.
+It was included to add variety to the layout on larger screens and utilise the screenspace.
 The border and shadow were added to make it stand out, as it is the only part of the site that uses images from external sources.
 Arrows were added to make it clear that this image is in a window that is scrollable.
 The scrollbars were removed for stylistic reasons.

-- The Mini-Gallery is the only part of the sight that uses images from external sources.
+- The Mini-Gallery is the only part of the site that uses images from external sources.

 ##### Subsection links